Breeding Location:

 Range and Habitat

-Broad-winged Hawk: Occurs north from Alberta east to Nova Scotia, south through North Dakota, Minnesota, and Iowa to eastern Texas, through the Gulf coast to northern Florida; not found west of the Rockies.
+Broad-winged Hawk: Occurs north from British Columbia east to Nova Scotia, south through North Dakota, Minnesota, and Iowa to eastern Texas, through the Gulf coast to northern Florida; not found west of the Rockies.
 Preferred habitats include dense deciduous and mixed woodlands, often near openings created by roads, trails, or wetlands.

 Breeding and Nesting